openFyde/getting-started/README.md

 ### Find your image

-After the command finished successfully, you will have disk images generated, saved under `/mnt/host/source/src/build/images/amd64-openfyde/` directory in the chroot, or `r102/src/build/images/amd64-openfyde` in the host OS.
+After the command finished successfully, you will have disk images generated, saved under the`/mnt/host/source/src/build/images/amd64-openfyde/` directory in the chroot, or `r102/src/build/images/amd64-openfyde` in the host OS.
 These two are the same directory, just bind mounted in the chroot.

-Each time the build_image command gets invoked it will create a directory named similar to `R102-XXXX.XXX.<date time>-a1` under above directory.
+Each time the build_image command gets invoked it will create a directory named similar to `R102-XXXX.XXX.<date time>-a1` under the above directory.
 There is a symlink named `latest` under the above directory, it always points to the image directory of the last successful build.

 The disk image is usually named `chromiumos_image.bin`, under the abovementioned directory.
-So full path to the latest image is
+So the full path to the latest image is

 ```
 /mnt/host/source/src/build/images/amd64-openfyde/latest/chromiumos_image.bin